volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 The USB input is protected by a diode, ok

 But our external power is not.
-All +5V are connected together so USB wil power all the board and relays.
+All +5V are connected together so USB will power all the board and relays.
 It is not very good.
 We should put a diode between 5V of ESP and the rest of the board.
 In this way, external power could power ESP but +5V power from ESP could not power the rest of the plug.

+And what about 3.3V ?
+It come from ESP regulator to power few I2C components like:

+- RTC
+- Tiny85 who could work with 5v but to drive ESP input it is better to power ATiny with 3.3v

 ####